momokatte/go-indexed-sort/README.md

 	ageIndex := []int{32,56,19,24}
 	idxsort.SortAsc(sort.IntSlice(ageIndex), swapPeople)

-Again, 'ageIndex' is sorted by ascending value and index swaps are mirrored in slice 'people' via the 'swapPeople' closure.
+sort.IntSlice attaches the methods of sort.Interface to 'ageIndex'.
+Slice 'ageIndex' is then sorted by ascending value, with index swaps duplicated in slice 'people' by the 'swapPeople' closure.

+If your linked sequence implements sort.Interface, you can use its Swap function:

+	names := []string{"Amy","Bob","Carla","Dan"}
+	ageIndex := []int{32,56,19,24}
+	idxsort.SortAsc(sort.IntSlice(ageIndex), sort.StringSlice(names).Swap)

 ## Online GoDoc